caneara/varnish/docs/writer.md

 </script>
 ```

-Writer will automatically display a progress bar beneath the toolbar if `progress` is set to anything other than zero.
+The writer widget will automatically display a progress bar beneath the toolbar if `progress` is set to anything other than zero.

 When the file has been uploaded and you have a link to it, simply call `hook` and supply the url as a `string` parameter: